tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-24-slides-for-trends-preso-symposium-for-communicating-complex-info.md

 - writing
 keywords: tech comm trends, technical writing trends, jobs, technical skills, writing skills
 bitlink: http://bit.ly/sccitrends
-summary: "This week I'm going to Louisiana to attend the Symposium for Communicating Complex Information and present on tech comm trends.
-You can view my slides and latest thoughts on trends here."
+summary: "This week I traveled to Louisiana to attend the Symposium for Communicating Complex Information and present on tech comm trends.
+You can listen to the recording, view my slides, and read my latest thoughts on trends here."
 podcast_link: https://www.podtrac.com/pts/redirect.mp3/idratherassets.com/podcasts/trends-scci-keynote.mp3
 podcast_file_size: 32.8 MB
 podcast_duration: "42:01"
 podcast_length: 32827015
 ---

+## About the Symposium for Communicating Complex Information

 You can view the conference program and schedule here: <a href="https://scci2019.weebly.com/program-and-schedule.html">Symposium for Communicating Complex Information</a>.

 <figure><a href="https://scci2019.weebly.com/"><img src="/images/sccihomepage.png" alt="Symposium for Communicating Complex Information (SCCI)" /></a><figcaption></figcaption></figure>

+## My presentation on trends

-My presentation is a keynote on trends called <a href="https://scci2019.weebly.com/keynote.html">Tech Comm Trends: Providing Value as a Generalist in a Sea of Specialists</a>.
+My presentation was a keynote on trends called <a href="https://scci2019.weebly.com/keynote.html">Tech Comm Trends: Providing Value as a Generalist in a Sea of Specialists</a>.
 You can view my slides at [trends-growing-disproportions](https://idratherbewriting.com/trends-growing-disproportions/#/).

 <a href="https://idratherbewriting.com/trends-growing-disproportions/#/"><img src="/images/sccitrendspresothumb.png" style="max-width: 350px;" /></a>